FAQ’s

 Traditional funerals can be tailored to each family.

-o Services can be held in the funeral home, at a church or cemetery.
+• Services can be held in the funeral home, at a church, or cemetery.

-o Typically, burials are done in the morning hours and sometimes with a luncheon afterwards.
+• Typically, burials are done in the morning hours and sometimes with a luncheon afterward.

 Can I plan ahead for my own service?